cjdbarlow/Part-One/electrical_safety.md

 These classifications are designed to limit macroshock:
 * **Class I: Earthed**
 Any part that can contact the user is earthed to ground.
+    * If a fault develops such that parts of the device that the user can touch are live, then there is a risk of shock.
+If the case is earthed, the path of least resistance should be via the earth wire.
+This will cause a large current to flow, and should blow a fuse, ceasing current flow.

 * **Class II: Double-insulated**
 Two layers of insulation around device.
 Does not require earthing.